Agbogbloshie: Pollution

-The dumping and processing of electronic waste in Agbogbloshie severely contaminated the air, land, and water in the entire area.
-Photographs from the Agbogbloshie e-waste landfill showed scrap workers burning wires from auto harnesses and plastic-encased electronics to recover copper.
-When the E-waste is broken down, burned and processed, toxic chemicals that are released into the ground, water and atmosphere.
-Poisons such as lead, mercury, arsenic, dioxins, furans, and brominated flame retardants seep into the surrounding soil and water, thereby seriously polluting the landscape.
-Greenpeace laboratory tests showed that water and soil from areas in Agbogbloshie had concentrations of chemicals at levels over a hundred times greater than the allowable amounts.
+The dumping and processing of electronic waste in Agbogbloshie has severely contaminated the air, land, and water in the entire area.
+Poisons such as lead, mercury, arsenic, dioxins, furans, and brominated flame retardants seep into the surrounding soil and water, severely polluting the landscape.
+2010 Greenpeace laboratory tests showed that water and soil from areas in Agbogbloshie had concentrations of chemicals at levels over a hundred times greater than what is considered safe.